 2.1.4.1.
 A community Plan provides specific planning, design, and implementation for a traditional, contemporary, or other geographic community.
 A community plan may be implemented either through the zoning map or through creation of a community district overlay zone as specified in Chapter 9.

-Robert noted that this element has been important in the current update and that language is consistent.
-With the 2013 plan.
+Robert noted that this element has been important in the current update and that language is consistent with the 2013 plan.

-2.14.2.
+2.1.4.2.
 It is the intent of this Section to permit communities to create a community planning process, directed by County planning staff.
 The community planning process is intended to provide diversity of representation during the planning process and provide consistency with the goals and policies of the SGMP and SLDC.

 2.1.4.3.
 The community plan is intended to identify development and growth impacts for an area and provide strategies and land use recommendations including a future land use plan consistent with the SGMP.